lupoglaz/OpenFold2/README.md

 Finally examples from the dataset look like:
 ![Alt Text](dataset/dataset.png)

-To generate the data you need to create directories:
+To generate the data you need to create directories *dataset/train*, *dataset/test*.

-*dataset/train*, *dataset/test*.
-Then run the script *spatial_dataset.py* with appropriate parameters.
+Then run the script *spatial_dataset.py -name train -size 100* to generate training set with 100 examples.

+The script *spatial_dataset.py -name test -size 30* will generate test set with 30 examples.

 ## Training and testing
 The script *main.py* is responsible for launching training and testing.